lukav1607/Project-2---Tower-Defense-Game/README.md

 # Tower Defense Game

 A simple Tower Defense game built with C++ and SFML 3.0.0.
-The goal is to survive waves of enemies by strategically placing towers that attack and destroy them before they reach your base.
+The goal is to survive waves of enemies by strategically placing towers that attack and destroy them before they reach the end of the path.

 ## 🎮 Gameplay Overview
 - Build towers to defend your base